aaronmcdaid/IF_CONSTEXPR/README.md

 storing them in a special object type created by `forward_as_tuple_for_if_constexpr`.
 This has a method called `.if_constexpr` that takes the boolean flag as argument, and also the two generic lambdas, and performs that calculation.
-This is a strange design, but it is helpful to arrange it like this to make the macro possible.
+This is a strange order, but this order is helpful as it makes it possible to write the macro.

 The macro is variadic, but for simplicity I'll just describe the two-argument special-case, `IF_CONSTEXPR_TWO`, in more detail here.
 Notice how this is a macro with four arguments `IF_CONSTEXPR_TWO(a,b,false, a(b) )` followed by `( a+b )`.
-The challenge is to ensure that the second expression is handled correclty.
+The challenge is to ensure that the second expression is handled correctly even though it isn't actually in the four arguments.

     std:: cout <<    IF_CONSTEXPR_TWO  ( a,b,  false,
            a(b)                     // branch not taken